Physics Editor, B.Tech, 8 Yrs | Updated on - Jun 24, 2026

 Class 12 Physics Chapter 8 Electromagnetic Waves NCERT Solutions FAQs

 Ques.
-What are the main topics in class 12 physics chapter 8 ncert solutions?
+How are the questions in class 12 physics chapter 8 ncert solutions grouped?

 Ques.
 How many exercises are in ch 8 physics class 12 ncert solutions?

 Ans.
-The 2026-27 NCERT carries 8 back exercises plus 5 in-text solved examples.
-The chapter 8 physics class 12 ncert solutions on this page cover every back-exercise.
-Note: this is one of the shortest chapters; total study time is about 2 hours for first-read.
+The 2026-27 NCERT has 8 back exercises plus 5 in-text examples.
+This page solves every back-exercise.
+It is one of the shortest chapters in the syllabus.

 Ques.
 What is the weightage of physics chapter 8 class 12 in CBSE?

 Ans.
-Chapter 8 carries 2 to 3 marks in the CBSE Class 12 Physics board exam (the lowest weightage in the syllabus).
+Chapter 8 carries 2 to 3 marks in the CBSE board exam, the lowest in the syllabus.
 JEE Main draws 1 to 2 percent and NEET 0 to 1 question per year.
-Treat this as a "scoring with low effort" chapter in the Class 12 Physics revision plan.

 Ques.
 Where can I download the physics class 12 electromagnetic waves PDF?